About the Master of Business Administration (M.B.A.)

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

-- the GMAT score (written within the past five years) and the TOEFL score (where applicable) written within the past two years, forwarded directly from Pearson Vue for GMAT and the Educational Testing Service (see GMAT and TOEFL information in Admission Requirements above)
+- GMAT score (exam written within the past five years) and TOEFL score (where applicable) from an exam written within the past two years, forwarded directly from Pearson Vue for GMAT and the Educational Testing Service (see GMAT and TOEFL information in Admission Requirements above)

 Application Fee Information

-For application deadlines, please consult the following website: www.mcgill.ca/desautels/programs/mba/admissions/admission-requirements.
+For application dates and deadlines, please consult www.mcgill.ca/desautels/programs/mba-programs/mba/admissions.

 Applications are reviewed on a rolling basis so that the earlier a file is complete, the sooner the applicant may expect to receive an answer.
 The undergraduate record, GMAT and TOEFL scores (where applicable), work experience, essays found in the Personal Background Sheet, letters of reference, and interviews are the criteria used in making admission decisions.
 Interviews are scheduled by invitation only.